techgnosis/tanzu-gitops/README.md

 * `node_memory_Active_bytes`

 ## TODO
-* Get TSM involved.
-Use Sockshop.
 * Figure out TSMgr for TAS
+* Get RabbitMQ into TO
 * Change project name from `tanzu-gitops` to `tanzu-demo`
 * Add Tekton pipelines
 * Add a pipeline to get test-app into TAS